conan-io/conan-io.github.io/_posts/2024-04-23-Introducing-local-recipes-index-remote.markdown

 Guide](https://docs.conan.io/2/devops/using_conancenter.html), there are many cases where organizations need to operate independently of ConanCenter by building their own binaries.
-Being decoupled from the public upstream ConanCenter server and building your own binaries from a fork of ``conan-center-index`` as suggested in that documentation page can have many advantages, including absolute control and possibility to customize recipes, giving us the ability for the repository to act as a snapshot of versions, be completely robust against possible continuous changes and new releases in upstream ConanCenter, etc.
+Being decoupled from the public upstream ConanCenter server and building your own binaries from a fork of ``conan-center-index`` as suggested in the linked documentation page can have many advantages, including absolute control and possibility to customize recipes, giving us the ability for the repository to act as a snapshot of versions, be completely robust against possible continuous changes and new releases in upstream ConanCenter, etc.